 Healthy sports play through collaboration

-Kester’s colleague Andrew Parker, M.D., an orthopedic surgeon and sports medicine specialist on the medical staff at Texas Health Allen and Allen Orthopedics and Sports Medicine, a Texas Health Physicians Group practice, has spent a good deal of time on the sideline as a team physician and stresses the importance of identifying risk factors for sports injuries early to help prevent them before they happen.
+Kester’s colleague Andrew Parker, M.D., an orthopedic surgeon and sports medicine specialist on the medical staff at Texas Health Allen and Texas Health Orthopedic Specialists, a Texas Health Physicians Group practice, has spent a good deal of time on the sideline as a team physician and stresses the importance of identifying risk factors for sports injuries early to help prevent them before they happen.

 “The evidence shows that appropriate training—including stretching, strengthening, balance, and technique?absolutely reduces the risk of serious knee injuries in female athletes,” Parker says.
 “Many studies have shown a 50 to 75 percent reduction with only five to ten minutes of focused training per practice.
 However, it’s something that needs acceptance from the parents, coaches, and athletic trainers, as well as the athletes themselves.
 It doesn’t work if everyone doesn’t commit to it.”